Synaptic724/ThreadFactory/README.md

 ### 4. ConcurrentQueue
 - A thread-safe FIFO queue built atop `collections.deque`.
+- Tested and outperforms deque alone by up to 64% in our benchmark.
 - Supports `enqueue`, `dequeue`, `peek`, `map`, `filter`, and `reduce`.
 - Raises `Empty` when `dequeue` or `peek` is called on an empty queue.
-- Outperforms multiprocessing queues by over 300% in some cases clone and run unit tests to see.
+- Outperforms multiprocessing queues by over 400% in some cases clone and run unit tests to see.

 ### 5. ConcurrentStack
 - A thread-safe LIFO stack.
 - Supports `push`, `pop`, `peek` operations.
 - Ideal for last-in, first-out (LIFO) workloads.
 - Built on `deque` for fast appends and pops.
+- Similar performance to ConcurrentQueue

 ### 6. ConcurrentBuffer
 - A **high-performance**, thread-safe buffer using **sharded deques** for low-contention access.